-THE ATLANTIC The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
+THE ATLANTIC ***Anthologized in the Best American Science and Nature Writing 2021*** ***Honorable mention for the Society of Environmental Journalists’ 2020 Outstanding Feature Story Award*** The “crazy worms” remaking forests aren’t your friendly neighborhood garden worms.
 Then again, those aren’t so great either.
-On a sweltering July day, I follow Annise Dobson down an overgrown path into the heart of Seton Falls Park.
-It’s a splotch of unruly forest, surrounded by the clamoring streets and cramped rowhouses of … More Cancel Earthworms
+On a sweltering July day, I follow Annise Dobson down an overgrown … More Cancel Earthworms

-ADVENTURE JOURNAL In the new world of unreliable snowfall, ice skates offer a swift and sublime form of backcountry travel.
+ADVENTURE JOURNAL ***Listed as notable in the Best American Science and Nature Writing 2020*** In the new world of unreliable snowfall, ice skates offer a swift and sublime form of backcountry travel.
 The sky was the color of charcoal when Luc Mehl stepped onto the frozen ribbon of the Selawik River.
-The smoldering ember of the horizon announced the arrival of a cold, clear day.
-But it … More The revolution will be hard, fast, and frozen
+The smoldering ember of … More The revolution will be hard, fast, and frozen

 HAKAI ***Winner of the 2019 Best of the Northwest Science Writing Award from the Northwest Science Writers Association.*** Inuit in Canada and Greenland want to protect an ecological wonder—a massive Arctic polynya—at the center of their world.
 The little auks are hard to spot among the rocky rubble that lines the shore of northwest Greenland. … More An Oasis of Open Water